rahulranjansah/hapsira/docs/source/quickstart.md

 <Quantity 3.887010576192155 deg / min>
 ```

-Using the {py:meth}`~poliastro.twobody.orbit.scalar.Orbit.propagate` method
-you can now retrieve the position of the ISS after some time:
+Using the {py:meth}`~hapsira.twobody.orbit.scalar.Orbit.propagate` method you can now retrieve the position of the ISS after some time:

 ```python
 >>> iss_30m = iss.propagate(30 << u.min)